hi @Andrew Wynd here's the schema for that FAQ page:

 Without proper control:

-• Trades work off inconsistent points
+• Trades work from inconsistent points

 • Errors compound